 - Leadership - Members should promote and support these principles by example, and should always endeavour to act in the best interests of the community.

 - Objectivity - Members should make decisions on merit including making appointments, awarding contracts, or recommending individuals for rewards or benefits.
-Elected members should also note that, once elected, their primary duty is to the interests of the entire district, not the ward that elected them.
+Councillors should also note that, once elected, their primary duty is to the interests of the entire district, not the ward that elected them.

 - Openness - Members should be as open as possible about their actions and those of the council, and should be prepared to justify their actions.